 Early History of the Haung family

 This web page shows only a small excerpt of our Haung research.
-Another 125 words (9 lines of text) covering the years 1202, 1594, 1653, 1693 and 1701 are included under the topic Early Haung History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1202, 1594, 1653, 1693, 1701, 1668, 1671, 1672 and 1675 are included under the topic Early Haung History in all our PDF Extended History products and printed products wherever possible.

 Haung Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Haung has appeared include Haines, Hains, Hain, Haine, Haynes, Hainson and many more.

 Early Notables of the Haung family (pre 1700)

-Notables of this surname at this time include: John Haynes (sometimes spelled Haines) (1594-1653), English colonial magistrate from Messing Essex, one of the founders of the Connecticut Colony, he was on the committee that drafted the Fundamental Orders of Connecticut, often referred to as one of the first...
-Another 48 words (3 lines of text) are included under the topic Early Haung Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of this surname at this time include: John Haynes (sometimes spelled Haines) (1594-1653), English colonial magistrate from Messing Essex, one of the founders of the Connecticut Colony, he was on the committee that drafted the Fundamental Orders of Connecticut, often referred to as one of the first written constitutions

+Another 119 words (8 lines of text) are included under the topic Early Haung Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haung family to Ireland

 Some of the Haung family moved to Ireland, but this topic is not covered in this excerpt.

 Another 30 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Haung family to the New World and Oceana
+Migration of the Haung family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Haung arrived in North America very early: John Haine, who settled in Virginia in 1623; Henry Hains in Virginia in 1638; Richard Hains and his wife Anne settled in Virginia in 1643; Robert Hains in Virginia in 1646.